Support Camp Fire North Shore

 Partners, Supporters & Friends

 CFNS partners with LPS to bring before & after school and club programming to public school students located across the city.
-We are located in six city schools, serving children across the city.
+We are located in six city schools, serving hundreds of children throughout the city.

-CFNS partners with the Food Project to expose our summer campers to gardening and nutrition education.
-In the summer of 2018 Adventure campers in grades seven through nine watered community gardens located at public schools across the city three times a week, ensuring that the crops were healthy and able to be harvested in the Fall by the Food Project staff and the children attending those schools.
+The Food Project's missions is to create a thoughtful and productive community of youth and adults from diverse backgrounds who work together to build a sustainable food system.
+CFNS partners with the Food Project to expose our summer campers to gardening and sustainability.
+Since the summer of 2018 Adventure campers in grades seven through nine water community gardens located at public schools across the city two to three times a week, ensuring that the crops were healthy and able to be harvested in the Fall by the Food Project staff and the children attending those schools.

 MAP is the only statewide afterschool advocacy group devoted to promoting expanded learning opportunities in Massachusetts.
 We partner with MAP to inform our program design and activities, and to provide professional development opportunities to our staff.